wazuh/wazuh-documentation/source/user-manual/agent-enrollment/security-options/manager-identity-verification.rst

 Linux/Unix endpoint
 ^^^^^^^^^^^^^^^^^^^

-The following steps serve as a guide on how to enroll a Linux/Unix endpoint by using certificates to verify the manager identity:
+The following steps serve as a guide on how to enroll a Linux/Unix endpoint by using certificates to verify the manager's identity:

 #.
 Ensure that the root certificate authority ``rootCA.pem`` file has been copied to the endpoint.
 #.
 As a root user, modify the Wazuh agent configuration file located at ``/var/ossec/etc/ossec.conf`` and include the following: